Squash178/Gazarr/backend/README.md

 Each magazine can also be given an “auto-download start” year and issue number from the dashboard.
 Gazarr will ignore any releases at or before that marker so you can seed the catalog at a known point (e.g. “start at 2023 issue #350”) without bulk-downloading older history.

 Need an immediate refresh?
 Hit the “Scan auto downloads” button in the dashboard header to run the background search loop on demand.

+You can also enable the “Auto fail stuck downloads” option in the same settings panel.
+When active, Gazarr watches SABnzbd queue progress and automatically marks any job as failed if it hasn’t reported progress within your chosen number of hours.